addy-dclxvi/almighty-dotfiles/README.md

 To use it simply run `ytmp3 <URL>` for example `ytmp3 https://www.youtube.com/watch?v=WpgNV4Nvetg` <br />
 ![preview-ytmp3](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-ytmp3.jpg) <br /> <br />
 But sometimes the thumbnail doesn't look nice, add `-n` flag to skip embed the albumart, for example `ytmp3 -n https://www.youtube.com/watch?v=WpgNV4Nvetg`.
 By the way I use Dream Theater song, [The Bigger Picture](https://www.youtube.com/watch?v=WpgNV4Nvetg) for the example above.
-It's a great song, I recommend You to listen to it.
+It's a great song, I recommend you to listen to it.
-The minute 5 to the end is one of the best part of the song ever recorded in human history.
-It sums up every emotion then unleash it. <br />
+The part 5 minutes to the end is one of the best parts of a song ever recorded in human history.
+It sums up every emotion then unleashes it. <br />

 - **~/.executor** <br /> A collections of scripts to generate status for tint2 executor.
-Example : tint2 in my Openbox screenshoot preview above is using these script to display weather and now-playing.
+Example : tint2 in my Openbox screenshoot preview above is using these scripts to display weather and now-playing.
-But You can also use it for Polybar custom script, Lemonbar feeder, dzen2 feeder, Conky execi, or pipe it to Dunst, just use your creativity.
+But you can also use it for Polybar custom script, Lemonbar feeder, dzen2 feeder, Conky execi, or pipe it to Dunst, just use your creativity.
 And don't forget to read the script before use.

 - **Xresources** <br /> My configuration for URxvt, including copy paste support by [Muennich](https://github.com/muennich/urxvt-perls).
 Hit Alt+C to copy, and Alt+V to paste (*xsel* package is needed).
 I put the colour configuration in *~/.xrdb* folder and include it in Xresources using `#include` command.
 It makes me able to change or mix the colour scheme for urxvt, dmenu, and rofi easily.
-You will understand if You look at it.
+You will understand if you look at it.
-All of my favourite terminal colour scheme I frequently use on my setup is available in *~/.xrdb/color* folder.
+All of my favourite terminal colour schemes I frequently use on my setup is available in *~/.xrdb/color* folder.

 - **Compton** <br /> Eye candy shadow.
 Also some useful "exclude" to avoid broken compositing.